ansible-ThoTeam/nexus3-oss/README.md

 In this case, a scheduled script task will be configured in nexus to run every day at time specified by `nexus_backup_cron` (defaults to 9pm).
 See [the groovy template for this task](templates/backup.groovy.j2) for details.
+This scheduled task is independent from the other `nexus_scheduled_tasks` you declare in your playbook

 Note that `nexus_backup_log` must be writable by the nexus user or the backup task will fail